Redhill, Nottinghamshire

 Redhill (/rɛdˈhɪl/) is a small community in Nottinghamshire, England.
 It is approximately 4 miles north of the city of Nottingham in the borough of Gedling.

 The area is home to approximately 2,000 people, many of whom are commuters.
 The population is shown in the Gedling ward of Bonington.
+Community is also connected to the market town of Arnold.

 Facilities

 Although there is no commercial centre to Redhill, there is Redhill Academy, a specialist performing arts school, Redhill Leisure Centre and Redhill Stores and a newsagent.
 There are also two pubs: ‘The Ram Inn’ and ‘The Waggon And Horses’.

 Redhill also hosts the nearest municipal cemetery for the residents of the Greater Arnold area.

 Redhill also boasts a unisex hairdressing salon, two car servicing garages and a used car dealership.